mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

     - If any students are unengaged explicitly ask them to work with their teams.
     - Ask students to change their seating order each week so that each student gets a chance to be in the "middle".
-    - Ensure that teams follow the author assignments, and the authors rotate each week.
+    - Ensure that teams follow the author assignments, and tha t the authors rotate each week.
-+ If you must miss a lab, make arrangements for another TA to fill in for you well in advance, and notify the professor of this change prior to the lab session you're missing.
+- If you must miss a lab, make arrangements for another TA to fill in for you well in advance, and notify the professor of this change prior to the lab session you're missing.

 ### Facilitating active learning in the classroom:

+- Readiness assessments:
+    + Each unit starts with a readiness assessment that students first take individually using their clickers, and then take as a team on scratch off sheets.
+    + During the individual portion walk around to ensure no cheating and answer any questions (some might be about how to use the clickers).
+    + During the team portion distribute scratch off sheets one / team, and collect these and readiness assessments when time is called.
+    + When the professor is reviewing the readiness assessment, enter grades on team portion to Sakai (1 pt for question right on the first try, 0.5 pts for right on the second try, 0 pts for 3rd try onwards).
+- Application exercises:
+    + Pass out blank sheets for teams to use
+    + Walk around and ensure all team members are contributing, if not interrupt and gently ask them to do so
+    + Suggest a better seating arrangement if you observe that it could be helpful
+    + Collect submissions at the end and enter 0 / 1 for submitted / not submitted

 ### Grading: